AIDASoft/podio/.github/CONTRIBUTING.md

 We are happy if you create `draft` pull-requests also if your feature is not ready, yet.
 Please mark them as such by adding `[WIP]` to the start of the title.
-The purpose of this is, for example, that you want to let other people know you are working on a given issue.
+The purpose of this is, for example, that you want to let other people know you are working on a given issue or if you want to clarify some technical details of the implementation.
 For these work-in-progress pull-request, we propose to have a check list of things that still need to be done.

 ## Issue tracking